Mystics, yogis and sages have for thousands of years proclaimed the significance of looking inward, also known as meditation.

 Simply make it a habit to collect yourself and consciously look inward to the realm of thoughts, ideas, memories no matter how brief that meditation session is.

 You can do this first thing in the morning or during a lunch-break or before bed.
 It doesn’t really matter.
 Just take a few moments to look within.

 Being comfortable can mean many things but for the sake of simplicity let’s just go with the comfort of your body.
 In this case you can consider buying meditation tools like meditation cushion, bench, yoga mat or shawl to enhance your meditation.
 In other words, even if you start small as suggested above, it should still be a comfortable set of 3 minutes.

 If you’re getting more dedicated to your daily meditation practice you can consider creating a space in your home where meditation is the prime goal.

 This place should be a quiet place, a place where you won’t be bothered and where you feel meditatively inspired.
 You could do this either through a minimalistic approach with next to nothing occupying the space itself or you could decorate the room through say a altar/shrine, tealight holders or buddha statues as mindful reminders.

 Whatever it is, strive towards making a nice little serene place for yourself where you can just shut off all the noise and troubles of the world.

 4. Be aware of your breath

-When all things fail, being aware of your natural breathing can be a great way of refocusing and realigning your attention with the present moment.
-The breath is an effective anchor as it is always available to you as a living conscious being.
+When all things fail, being aware of your breath can be a great way of refocusing and realigning your attention with the present moment.
+The breath is an effective anchor and reference point as it is always available to you as a living conscious being.
 Being aware of the breath is a meditation in and of itself, often referred to as vipassana.

 5. Be creative